Custom Alert Details

 Alternatively, you can also select Detection Rules > Labels & Notifications > Notification Target to define the log information you'd like to be included.

-Create Log Labels with an Alert
+Create Log Labels with a Log Pattern Detection Rule

 If you often use the same queries to identify logs of interest, applying a label can save you time.
 Labels provide a visual cue in the list of log entries to help you identify important events.